-Your child may not be quite ready to start, and that’s perfectly normal; writing can be difficult!
-Luckily, there are several activities that can help ease them into the writing process.
+Your child may not be quite ready to start, and that’s normal - writing can be challenging!

 When all else fails, encourage your child to read more.
 The more that your child reads, the easier it will be for them to start writing.

-Prompt: How about creating a character that is half dog, and half elephant?
-You can call it a Doggophant!
+Prompt: Create a character that is half dog, and half elephant and call it a Doggophant!
 What does a Doggophant like to eat?

 Prompt (continued): Where does a Doggophant usually live?
 Is it a magical Night Zoo?